IWU-CS253/flask-app-development-s24-Joel-Madrigal/README.md

 # FlaskrPlus assignment
 # Author: Joel Madrigal
 # Building upon Mark Liffiton's starter code for "example flask application."
+App description: Entry logging applicatoin that takes user entries (title, text, and a category) and displays them on a webpage.

 New app features:
 Ability to assign a user-provided category and display the posts category underneath it's title.
 Ability to filter posts by category so we can view posts only of the chosen category.
 Users will